-A change has been made for the 2013-2014 Housing Lottery Process!
-This year we will be using a seniority system within the lottery process.
+This year we will continue using a seniority system within the lottery process.
 Each student will receive points based on their class year, as outlined below.
 Eligibility order will be determined first by the total number of points the group has, then the lowest lottery number within the group.
 This means that the more points a group has, the higher they will be on the eligibility list.
 As you can see, the point system is reversed for Doubles and Suites, making that process "reverse seniority".

 |Apartments||Doubles and Suites|

 **Pharmacy students should subtract 2 years from the class year, since they are in a 6 year program.
 This will ensure pharmacy students have the proper points. (ie, 2018 pharmacy students will actually be counted as having a 2016 class year.)

 Jonathan is currently a Junior and wants to live with a few friends in an on campus apartment for next year.
 They are hoping to live on the Busch Campus, but will apply to other apartments as well as a backup plan.

 - Jonathan and all his friends apply for lottery numbers in January by going to https://oncampus.rutgers.edu.
 All students need to do this if they are interested in on campus housing.

 - On January 30, Jonathan is told his lottery number is 476, the lowest of his friends.

 - When the apartment applications are available, Jonathan and all his friends fill out he Busch Campus Apartment Application, and the Cook Campus Apartment Application as a backup plan in case they are not eligble for Busch.

 - Within the application all 4 students request each other, making a group of 4 for the apartments.

 - In the group of four they have 3 with class years of 2015, and 1 with a class year of 2016.
 This gives them a total of 15 points for the lottery, with a lowest lottery number of 476.